rosedj1/CMSOfficeHours/Programming/Linux/Linux_Basics.md

 !!       # Execute the previous command.
 ^ls^rm   # Execute the previous command, replacing `ls` with `rm`.
 !!:gs/foo/bar/  # Execute previous command and replace all `foo` with `bar`.
-!cat:p   # Print the last `cp` command you used to stdout, add that command to history, do not execute.
+!cat:p   # Print the last `cat` command you used to stdout, add that command to history, do not execute.
 !<cmd_num>  # execute command number <cmd_num>
 ```